YueLiPicasso/OCanrenTutorial/Main/peano/README.md

 In the
-backward search problem, the second branch of the disjunction which is `fresh c, m in ...` is applicable in both versions, but the imperative meanings of the conjuctions are not the same.
+backward search problem, the second branch of the disjunction which is `fresh c, m in ...` is applicable in both versions, but the operational semantics of the conjuctions are not the same.
 Below we highlight the difference.
 With `a', b'` being known and `a,b,c` being
 unknown: